 Problem #1: making unexpected calls to a small group of known contacts

 This is a common practice—dialing a handful of reliable advisors and asking for as much feedback as they’re willing to give on short notice.
 These calls usually go something like this: “Hi, Doctor.
 You participated in one of my speaker programs a few months ago.
-Among the doctors there, you had a lot to say and we really valued your input.
-Do you have a couple of minutes to give me some feedback on something I’m trying to better understand?”
+Among the doctors there, you had a lot to say, and we really valued your input.
+Do you have a couple of minutes to give me some feedback on something I’m trying to understand better?”

 On its face, it may seem like a perfectly reasonable ask, and it’s free.
 But consider a few of the drawbacks: